Canon G7 X Mark II vs Sony A6500

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-Both the G7X Mark II and the A6500 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the A6500 followed on from the Sony A6300.
+Both the G7X Mark II and the A6500 have been discontinued, but can regularly be found used on eBay.
+The G7X Mark II was replaced by the Canon G7 X Mark III, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G7 X Mark II:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.